 Motor Vehicle Fuels Tax Changes

-Tax Rate Increase: Effective August 1, 2002, the motor vehicle fuels tax rate on the sale or use of diesel fuel, propane, and natural gas will increase from 18¢ to 26¢ per gallon.
+TAX RATE INCREASE: Effective July 1, 1994, the motor vehicle fuels tax rate on the sale or use of:

-Effect of This Document: A Special Notice is a document that announces a new policy or practice in response to changes in State or federal laws or regulations or to judicial decisions.
-A Special Notice indicates an informal interpretation of Connecticut tax law by DRS and may be referred to for general guidance by taxpayers or tax practitioners.
+EFFECT OF THIS DOCUMENT: A Special Notice is a document that announces a new policy or practice in response to changes in State or federal laws or regulations or to judicial decisions.
+A Special Notice indicates the Department's informal interpretation of Connecticut tax law and may be referred to for general guidance by taxpayers or tax practitioners.

 Motor vehicle fuels tax